teamdigitale/innovazione.gov.it-site/_posts/2020-09-06-pisano-forum-ambrosetti-2020.md

 hidden: true
 ---

-_'Gli scenari di oggi e di domani per le strategie competitive’: this the theme of the 46th edition of the Forum Ambrosetti_
+_'Intelligence on the World, Europe, and Italy’: this the theme of the 46th edition of the Forum Ambrosetti_

 <!-- MORE -->